MicrosoftDocs/power-automate-docs/articles/use-physical-buttons-with-flow-buttons.md

      ![](./media/use-physical-buttons-with-flow-buttons/flic-templates.png)

-1. Select a template to create your flow.
+1. Select a template.

      ![](./media/use-physical-buttons-with-flow-buttons/flic-templates.png)

 1. Provide your credentials for the services that your selected template uses.

-For example, if you select a template that uses Zendesk, you must provide valid credentails to connect to the Zendesk service.
+For example, if you select a template that uses Zendesk, you must provide valid credentials to connect to the Zendesk service.

      ![](./media/use-physical-buttons-with-flow-buttons/flic-templates.png)